danStich/penPass/README.md

 ## Installation

-The development version of `dia` can be installed with  [`devtools`](https://www.rstudio.com/products/rpackages/devtools/) in R using the repository url:
+The development version of `penPass` can be installed with  [`devtools`](https://www.rstudio.com/products/rpackages/devtools/) in R using the repository url:

 `devtools::install_github("danStich/penPass")`